EFI funding

 EFIMoves – Diagnosing and treating motor disorders

 The ‘EFIMoves’ project aims to develop and validate cutting-edge multi-modal medical diagnostic techniques.
-Mobile and integrated sensor-based movement analysis is a simple, cost-effective and individualised method that can be used to analyse movements and develop approaches for treating motor neurone diseases.
+Mobile and integrated sensor-based movement analysis is a simple, cost-effective and individualized method that can be used to analyze movements and develop approaches for treating motor neurone diseases.
 The eGAIT system the researchers developed has been awarded the Bavarian Innovation Prize in health telematics.

-ELINAS – Erlangen Centre for Literature and Natural Sciences
+ELINAS – Erlangen Center for Literature and Natural Sciences

 Literature and the natural sciences may appear to be poles apart when it comes to interpreting our world, but when these two areas are combined they have the potential to improve our understanding of current and future problems and how to deal with them.
 The ELINAS project has considered this research field systematically and from the historical perspective and has brought together expertise in the fields of cultural studies and the natural sciences to develop a common systematic approach derived from the various special discourses.